 Portland Diabetes & Endocrinology Center, P.C., in Portland, Oregon, is one of the oldest and largest private endocrinology clinics in the United States.
 The roots of our clinic go back to the 1920s when insulin first became available for the treatment of diabetes.
 Through the years, PDEC physicians have been leaders in the research and advancement of treatment for endocrine diseases.
 All our physicians are certified as Diplomates in Endocrinology, Diabetes, and Metabolism by the American Board of Internal Medicine.

 Richard W. Bergstrom, MD

 After graduating from Whitman College in Walla Walla, WA Dr. Bergstrom received his Medical Degree from the University of Washington.
-He did an internal medicine internship and residency at the University of Texas Health Science Center in San Antonio, then returned to the UW for endocrinology fellowship where he did research in diabetes, staying on as an instructor until joining PDEC in 1989.
-He wrote and co-authored 25+ publications on diabetes and other endocrine conditions in scientific peer reviewed journals.
+He did an internal medicine internship and residency at the University of Texas Health Science Center in San Antonio, then returned to the UW for an endocrinology fellowship where he researched diabetes, staying on as an instructor until joining PDEC in 1989.
+He wrote and co-authored 25+ publications on diabetes and other endocrine conditions in scientific peer-reviewed journals.

 Radhika Chugh, MD

 Dr. Chugh was drawn to Endocrinology by her desire to learn more about treating hormone physiology.
 She received her Bachelor of Arts in Economics and Biology from Stony Brook University in New York.
 After graduating from Medical School at St. Matthews University School of Medicine she did her Internship and Residency at New York Presbyterian Brooklyn Methodist Hospital.
 New to PDEC in 2019, she and her husband moved to Portland from Florida where she completed her fellowship in Endocrinology and Metabolism at the University of Florida College of Medicine in Gainesville.

 She loves exploring her new city and surrounding communities and looks forward to all that Oregon has to offer.